FAQ: Responding to the Families First Coronavirus Response Act

 We’ve compiled the majority of attendee requests into these frequently asked questions below.
 In addition to this document, we have comprehensive resource centers for COVID-19 and the CARES Act.

 What qualifies as a “quarantine or isolation order?”

 The term “quarantine or isolation order” includes a broad range of governmental orders, including those that advise citizens to shelter in place, stay at home, or otherwise restrict mobility.
 As of publication, 43 states have enacted a stay-at-home order.
 Employers would need to review the applicable state order to determine whether their business is subject to the stay-at-home order.
 Based on guidance to the date, the Department of Labor would treat these stay-at-home orders as a “quarantine or isolation order.”
 A social distancing guideline or protocol would not amount to an order.
-For instance, an employer can’t point to the White House’s “30 Days to Slow the Spread” guidelines as a quarantine or isolation order.

 For an employee to be eligible for leave under the FFCRA due to a federal, state, or local quarantine or isolation order, the employee must be unable to work — even though the employer has work for the employee to perform — as a result of such order.
 This is distinguished from a situation where the employer closes an employee’s worksite due to lack of business or where it was required to close pursuant to a federal, state, or local directive.
 In such a circumstance, the employee would be unable to work regardless of the quarantine or isolation order.
 As a result, the analysis focuses on whether the employee would be able to work “but for” the quarantine or isolation order.

 Who counts as an employer and an employee under the FFCRA?